awsdocs/amazon-workspaces-administration-guide/doc_source/smart-cards.md

 The following procedure explains how to use the `enable_smartcard` script to add your root CA certificate to your Linux WorkSpaces and to enable smart cards for your Linux WorkSpaces\.

 1. Create a new Linux WorkSpace with the WSP protocol enabled\.
-When launching the WorkSpace in the Amazon Workspaces console, on the **Select Bundles** page, be sure to select **WSP** for the protocol, and then select one of the Amazon Linux 2 public bundles\.
+When launching the WorkSpace in the Amazon WorkSpaces console, on the **Select Bundles** page, be sure to select **WSP** for the protocol, and then select one of the Amazon Linux 2 public bundles\.

 1. On the new WorkSpace, run the following command as root, where `pem-path` is the path to the root CA certificate file in PEM format\.